 "The floor will start to swell, and the units will start to swell, and by that time the caravan is really pretty much beyond repair.
 If this kind of accident does happen, then it's crucial that customers should contact their insurer immediately and give them all the details they can."

-In situations such as this, your touring caravan insurance will often prove invaluable, since you may be eligible for a replacement caravan.
+In situations such as this, your caravan insurance will often prove invaluable, since you may be eligible for a replacement caravan.
 Furthermore, if you have new-for-old cover, then you could even get a brand new caravan, meaning your summer holidays don't have to be completely ruined.

-if it's a location where there's a history of flooding, you should check your policy documents carefully to ascertain if your caravan is still covered
+If it's a location where there's a history of flooding, you should check your policy documents carefully to ascertain if your caravan is still covered